 Baby food pouches are incredibly popular here in the US, and the flavors and options available seem to always be expanding.
 But what’s the deal with them?
 Should you avoid them like the plague, give them whenever your child is eating, or somewhere in between?

 Baby food pouches are a relatively new concept.
 They were only introduced around 2008, and have taken off exponentially since.
 Prior to pouches, baby food jars were really the main option parents had for pureed foods.
 So what’s the difference between the two?

-If all your baby is getting is pouches, they aren’t getting any sensory input outside of their mouth, and they likely aren’t even really tasting it much there.
+If all your baby is getting is baby food pouches, they aren’t getting any sensory input outside of their mouth.
+They likely aren’t even really tasting it much there.
 Now if you want to take a pouch and squeeze it into a bowl for feeding, then your baby will get the same experience as when it comes from a jar and off of a spoon, and the concern really decreases.

 There will still be naturally pureed foods like applesauce, but these fall into the category of family table foods, as they are something that adults might eat too.
 With pureed foods, we’re talking more foods that are not normally pureed for adults or older kids.

 Pros and cons of baby food pouches for toddlers